Privacy Shield Policy

 PRIVACY SHIELD PRINCIPLES:

 Amicus will not sell or provide your personal information to any third party without notice.
-When Amicus directly collects personal information from EEA and/or Swiss individuals, it, as explained below, advises you about the purposes for which the information is collected and used, and your ability to limit the use and disclosure of such information, and how to contact Amicus.
+When Amicus directly collects personal information from EEA, UK, and/or Swiss individuals, it, as explained below, advises you about the purposes for which the information is collected and used, and your ability to limit the use and disclosure of such information, and how to contact Amicus.
 Amicus provides this notice in clear and conspicuous language, either through this privacy statement or other means such as informed consent forms, statements on Amicus’s website and other disclosures.
 Purposes for collection and use vary but may include carrying out scientific or medical research, adverse event and product complaint reporting, managing and overseeing vendors/consultants, and communicating about our products and services.

 Information Amicus may collect: